AyyyyyPapi/ayyyyypapi.github.io/README.md

 The First half of the colon tells the chat what note to play!
-You can use all cromatic notes, c, c#, d, eb, e, f, f#, g, ab, a, bb, b     and an r represents a "rest" or a silence where there should be no notes!
+You can use all chromatic notes, c, c#, d, eb, e, f, f#, g, ab, a, bb, b     and an r represents a "rest" or a silence where there should be no notes!
 The number before the colon is the octave (how high or low, from ~1-5)

 The second half of the colon is how long each note lasts!
 The higher the number, the smaller the note (like actual musical notation):